Camillaneri/NiftyApp/README.md

 **Behavioural data** consists in all that data automatically collected by the application, the user is not able to controll the recording of this data and it will consistently collect all valuable actions performed by our users as they interact with the system.

+#### Tasks

+Two tasks have been designed for the user to interact with NiftyValue's recommending system.

+The first one, made for the user to get accostumed with our application is *Warm Up*.
+This first brief task consists in a set of 5 images to be ordered form the most to the last similar, with respect to a reference image.

+#### Surveys

 For collecting survey data we designed a first survey aiming at recordering user characteristics before the experiment starts, then at the end of each task the user will submit their opinion on their experience through some additional forms with questions concerning the tasks.

-#### Surveys

 The first survey aims at collecting user's characteristics, here what we are concerned about the education and experience with art, finance, and technology.
 The table below shows the question we have selected.